Container Gardening Ideas: Vegetable, Flower and Herb Planting Advice

 Finally, a container garden is beautiful!
 It allows you to combine décor with mother nature, and (like a bonsai), you can trim and prune it to look like artwork.
 You can have a lot of fun designing your green space!

-Idea #1: For vegetable container gardens, consider a table garden
+Idea #1: For vegetable / flower container gardens, consider a table garden

 When it comes to growing veggies, you want to be able to tend to them easily and harvest quickly when the produce is ready.
 For that reason, I recommend not making it overly ornate or fancy.
 The vegetables will be all the 'eye candy' your garden really needs, anyway.

-I'd highly recommend a table style container for vegetable gardening.
+.
 Why?
 They're raised up, so you don't have to bend over too far to tend, water, trim and harvest your plants.
 They're spacious and they allow for a lot of different types of veggies to be planted in a single bed.
+I'd highly recommend a table style container like this for both vegetable and flower gardening

 They also tend to last a long time, since most of them are made of solid, treated wood (as opposed to plastic or degradable metals).
 In the off season, you can actually use the raised table beds for a different purpose.

 There are several good ones that I'd recommend.
-The waist high vegetable container gardening table by MinifarmBox is a nice one.
+The waist-high vegetable container gardening table by Giantex is a nice one.
 It's solid cedar and built to last many seasons.
 The growing tray contains 8 cubic feet of soil, enough for a sizeable veggie haul.
-There are a few other good ones out there too, such as the Gronomics elevated bed.
+There are a few other good ones out there too.

 In any event, I'd recommend you plan for your container vegetable garden to be raised, accessible and have lots of room for soil.